Financial Consulting

 -

-Choose a bank that works with international students without excessive requirements.
+Choose a bank that works with international students without imposing excessive requirements.

 -

-Prepare the package of documents to open an account remotely or on arrival.
+Prepare the documents to open an account remotely or on arrival.

 -

-Explain which fees are real and which can be avoided.
+Understand which fees are unavoidable and which can be sidestepped.

-You can pay for the semester directly from Kyrgyzstan.
-But every SWIFT transfer loses money on sender, recipient and intermediary bank fees.
-And the rate at which your som is converted into dollars or euros is not the most favourable.
+You can pay your semester fees straight from Kyrgyzstan.
+But every SWIFT transfer loses money to the sender's, recipient's and intermediary banks' charges — and the rate at which your som is converted into dollars or euros is rarely the best on offer.

 The pitfalls: